• Skip to primary navigation

 In a large mixing bowl, whisk together 5 cups of flour, salt, and sugar.
 Then, in a stand mixture, pour the milk, butter, beaten eggs, and yeast mixture into the flour mixture and mix on low until well blended, about 2 minutes:

-mix of flour, salt, and sugar, milk, butter, beaten eggs, and yeast mixture in a stand mixture
+flour, salt, sugar, milk, butter, eggs, and yeast in a stand mixer.

 Once it’s incorporated, change to the dough hook, increase the speed to medium and knead for 15 minutes, then sprinkle with the remaining flour.
 Remove from the mixer and cover with plastic wrap and allow to rise until double, about 1 hour: